FZJ-IEK3-VSA/ethos-builda-client/README.rst

 Some methods require authentication.
 You can recognize those by the comment [REQUIRES AUTHENTICATION] at the beginning of the method's docstring.
 To use these methods the client has to be instantiated with a valid username and password.

+How to create new version
+====

+1. Set the base_url in config.yml to the new version of the API.
+2. Test if the client still works (test_client_read.py)
+3. Merge changes into main branch
+4. Tag with version (e.g. v1.0)
+5. Change base_url back to /api/v0 for further development and merge changes into main

+If you need to do changes to a version later, check out a new branch at the tag.

 .. _pyscaffold-notes:

 Note